Are Electric Cars Easy to Maintain?

 Electric cars are easier to maintain

-Unlike their fuel-powered cousins, electric cars don't have an engine - this is the main reason they are easier to maintain.
+Unlike their fuel-powered cousins, electric cars don't have an engine.
+In fact, they have up to 90% fewer moving parts, which is the main reason they are easier to maintain.
 Instead, they have an electric motor powered by a battery made from lithium-ion.

 For instance, an electric car doesn’t contain: